vasilionjea/suffix-tree/README.md

 # suffix-tree

 A JavaScript implementation of the suffix tree data structure that's compressed with labels.
 Currently supports only adding to the tree.
-More info on suffix trees here: https://en.wikipedia.org/wiki/Suffix_tree
+More info on suffix trees here: https://en.wikipedia.org/wiki/Suffix_tree Please note that this is **not** an implementation of Ukkonen's algorithm.

 ### Example
 ```javascript